-Pick your Liverpool-Man Utd combined XI
+Your Liverpool-Man Utd combined XI revealed

-Liverpool v Manchester United: Pick your combined XI from north-west rivals
+Liverpool v Manchester United: Your combined XI from north-west rivals revealed

 Last updated on .From the section Premier League